Natural Thanksgiving Style

 At the kids’ table, recycled paper makes great restaurant-style placemats.
 Personalized sets of crayons invite the kids to have fun.

-"Illuminating natural elements gives such nice texture and warmth," Margi says.
-Here, she placed a small glass hurricane inside a larger one with about a ¼-inch space between and slipped in wheat.
-Place a candle in the center (be sure your candle is shorter than the height of the inner glass).
+“Illuminating natural elements gives such nice texture and warmth,” Margi says.
+Try placing a small glass hurricane inside a larger one with about a ¼-inch space between.
+Slip leaves or plant stalks in between the layers of glass and place a candle in the center (be sure your candle is shorter than the height of the inner glass).

 Design: Lucas and Margi Heldfond, Spring, San Francisco (415/673-2065).